statisticalbiotechnology/cb2030/questions/testing.md

 > What I call "classical hypothesis testing" is the same thing as Neyman-Pearson.
 In future incarnations of this course we might be able to go through Bayesian Inferences.

-## Permutation tests
-1. In chapter 9.3, they write that they model the null hypothesis by permutation.
-When we say that we model the null hypothesis, is this a way of determining the sampling distribution under the null hypothesis?
-> Yes!

-1. In 9.3 they bring up the concept of doing a null hypothesis test by permutation, and describe that permutation means that we can pool the two sample groups and treat as one group.
-I wonder what the reason for that is and when it is applicable?
-> If you are under the H<sub>0</sub> you should see no difference between case and control.
-Hence you should be able to switch labels of your samples and get comparative results.

-1. You can calculate a *p* value for non-normally distributed data, but when do we know what kind of data to expect?
-Could you give an example of when this is applicable, or if not explain why it is always normally distributed?
-> Different populations follow different distributions.
-They are sometime normal, then you can apply tests like *t* tests.
-Permutation tests do not make other assumptions of the distributions than that they are equal for case and control.

-1. You can analyze the difference between two samples using *p* values with a *t* test.
-In the Wikipedia entry about *t* tests, there where many different versions of *t* tests depending on your samples.
-For example *t* tests for paired samples and for samples of different sizes.
-Are there any situations when a *t* test cannot be used to analyze the significance of the difference between two samples?
-Why?
-> The *t* test is only valid if your errors follow a normal distribution.

-1. In 9.3, to test a difference in means between two groups, the null hypothesis is originally assumed that the distributions for two groups are the same.
-However, the permutation is an approach applied for modelling the null hypothesis, which shuffles the values and treats two groups as one big group.
-Does it mean that the comparison between two separated groups is replaced by the comparison of one of the groups to the whole group?
-Thus, in this case, is the null hypothesis still the same as the original one that the distributions for the two groups are the same, or should it be adjusted to consistent with the permutation method because of the changes of the test groups?
-> No you are still comparing two groups.

 ## Different tests
 1. In the Jupyter notebook on differential expression analysis it is stated that it is generally assumed that expression values follow a log-normal distribution.
 Why is this the case?
 Are there any other possible distributions?
 What are the most common ways to determine the most suitable distribution of gene expression data?